minnie-at-iaac/minnie-at-iaac.github.io/docs/term1/05-Machine-Paradox/Machine-Paradox.md

 This is also the first time I used a Raspberry pi and I've always wanted one (but it is a bit expensive).

-### Wonders of the FABLAB
-I like that we have access to all these machines, tools and parts.
-Although we did use parts I brought from home like my arduino and some push buttons, the things in and the FABLAB spaces are super helpful.
-I could on only think of the Fablab/makerspaces/workshops back home, and how can we/I find a way to replicate this.
-Just imagine the all ideas that can emerge!

 ## Rethink and Reconnect